-This year marks my 20th in public office, including 10 years in the Legislature.
+This year marks my 21st in public office, including 11 years in the Legislature.
 But Sacramento is not my home and politics not how I planned to spend my life.
 Though I enjoyed my job as a lawmaker, my first love is the administration of justice.
-I will leave the Legislature next year at the end of my term to return to my private law practice.
+I will leave the Legislature this year at the end of my term to return to my private law practice.

 I am immeasurably grateful for the faith, trust and support of our great community and the hard work of my dedicated staff.